-As a consequence of the rejected pension reform, a cut in VAT rates as per 1 January 2018 has been announced at short notice.
-Such an adjustment usually means a substantial effort for businesses (the media are estimating around CHF 200m per adjustment); however, this adjustment is unavoidable, as there will no longer be a constitutional basis for the old VAT rates, as of 2018.
-To give you an overview of what repercussions this will have for your company and what you must address in the short-term, we have compiled the most important questions and answers for you.
+Switzerland increases its VAT rates as per 1 January 2024.
+Such an adjustment usually means a substantial effort for businesses (the media are estimating around CHF 200m per adjustment) and can, if you issue prepayment invoices, already require some action in this year.
+To give you an overview of what repercussions this will have for your company and what you must address in the short term, we have compiled the most important questions and answers for you.